Foley Alabama Attorneys

 • Electrocution due to stray current related to a vessel

-• Casualties while swimming from a vessel that is not anchored, moored or docked.
+• Casualties while swimming from a boat that is not anchored, moored, or docked.

 The most common contributing factors in boating accidents include: